GlobalWebIndex/weak-css/README.md

 }
 ```

-You can think about them as about your own extension to selectors like `:active`, `:focused` and similar.
+You can think of them as your own extension to selectors like `:active`, `:focused` and similar.
 States can be combined if needed.

 ### :exclamation: Don't use !important.